 In the standard theory of disk galaxy formation the sizes of galaxies an be easily explained if baryons retain their specific angular momentum, initially resulting from tidal torques, as they collapse into the halo centers.
-We use high-resolution zoom-in cosmological simulations of late-type galaxies in order to understand the evolutionary tracks of gas and stars on the j/M* diagram, as well as how closely the angular momentum of baryons is coupled with that of dark matter.
+One of the major advancements in the systematics of the "galactic zoo" was linking morphologies with stellar angular momentum per unit mass (relationship known as j-M diagram).
+In this project, high-resolution zoom-in cosmological simulations of late-type galaxies provided a laboratory for studying the evolutionary tracks of gas and stars on the j-M* diagram, as well as the coupling of baryons with dark matter.

 Observed baryon fraction of galaxies falls short of the cosmic baryon fraction, which could be explained by ejection of baryons in feedback processes and/or the presence of large reservoir of baryons in a difficult-to-detect form.
 For example, warmhot gas (10^5-6) within the galaxies or warm-hot intergalactic medium in the cosmic web (WHIM) would be high-energy and diluted, hence difficult to detect with the current instrumentation.
 In this project, we are interested in how baryons are distributed in the Universe.
 Therefore we study low-mass systems such as Milky Way analogues in low-density environments and loose groups, as well as high-mass systems (5x10^12Msol).
 We investigate the relevance of feedback processes at those scales.